ghoulmann/get_hi-res_audio/README.md

-List abs paths to "hi-res" flac files found in a directory structure.
+# List abs paths to "hi-res" flac files found in a directory structure

+sample rate > 44100 Hz and bit depth > 16

+## Flow

-arg 1 is the path to starting directory
+`arg 1` is the path to starting directory

 `is_highres_audio` function return value possibilities based on script design: